Operating the Computer Mouse

 1. Children could also record their responses or answers or use response cards to convey the answers to their peers.

-2. They may also be allowed to dictate their responses (especially students with visual disabilities)
+2. They may also be allowed to dictate their responses (especially students with visual disabilities).

 3. Students may also be given additional time to complete the worksheet.

-4. Students could take the assessments using the word wall.
+4. Students could take the assessments using the Wordwall.

-Suggested Scaffolds for Assistance and Practice:
+Suggested scaffolds for assistance and practice:

-The teacher could help the students while reading the words.
+– Teachers could help the students while reading the words.

-Teachers could break the task into smaller, more manageable parts.
+– Teachers could break the task into smaller, more manageable parts.
 Students could also express themselves using gestures or visual aids.

-Children who can draw a mouse could be allowed to draw, and the rest must colour the picture.
+– Children who can draw a mouse could be allowed to draw, and the rest must colour the picture.

-All images used in the above Assets and Aids are originally created.
+Source and Attribution of images: All images used in the above Assets and Aids are originally created. |

-This digital material has been developed by the Sri Sathya Sai Vidya Vahini Inclusive Education Project, a unit of Sri Sathya Sai Central Trust, Prasanthi Nilayam, as a collaborative offering in the service of our nation.
+This digital material has been developed by the Sri Sathya Sai Vidya Vahini Inclusive Education Project, a unit of Sri Sathya Sai Central Trust, Prasanthi Nilayam, as a collaborative offering in the service of our nation. |